-The power dissipated in the LT6300 is a combination of the quiescent power and the output stage power when driving a signal.
-The two amplifiers are configured to place a differential signal on to the line.
+The power dissipated in the LT6301 is a combination of the quiescent power and the output stage power when driving a signal.
+The two pairs of amplifiers are configured to place a differential signal on two lines.
 The Class AB output stage in each amplifier will simultaneously dissipate power in the upper power transistor of one amplifier, while sourcing current, and the lower power transistor of the other amplifier, while sinking current.
 The total device power dissipation is then: